Book Now

 WHEELS IN MOTION

 The chefs prepare as much as they can in our on-site kitchens then load it all up to continue their chopping on board.
-The planning around meals on the train is fastidious.
+The planning around meals on the train is fastidious, especially with ever-growing dietaries.
 Space is limited and temperatures can radically fluctuate according to the journey and the time of year.
-There are many discussions and much research with test days on site and in the kitchens to figure out what works, and what doesn’t.
+There are many discussions and test days in the kitchens to figure out what works and what doesn’t.

 It has taken many years for us to find a rhythm that works.
-We still have our dramas but hindsight is an exact science so most of the difficulties we experience aren’t of our making but created by things we have no control over – ash clouds, airline strikes, closed railway lines, global pandemics and the like.
+We still have our dramas but hindsight is an exact science so most of the difficulties we experience aren’t of our making but created by things we have no control over – ash clouds, airline strikes, closed railway lines and the like.
+We are reliant on the railway services provided by the countries through which we travel so our hands are regrettably tied when these services fail (signals, overhead power-cable damage and/or theft, vandalism, electricity outages, railway tracks, issues with drivers and so on).
+The delays of our trains mostly occur in South Africa but, once we cross the border, we mostly haul our trains with our own locos, drivers and engineers.

-There are a few occasions during the year where we down the tools and get together for a bit of a song and dance.
-We have the opportunity to catch up, laugh, swap stories and toast to the fact that we enjoy what we do, thoroughly, and that working for the most luxurious train in the world is one hell of a ride.
+There are certain challenges in South Africa that are far beyond our control so we focus on what we can influence: our product, the excursions, our food, our service, our team and their training – along with the aforementioned steps.
+There are a few occasions each year where we down the tools and get together for a bit of a song and dance.
+We swap stories and toast to the fact that we enjoy what we do, thoroughly, and that working for the most luxurious train in the world is one hell of a ride.